PostHog/posthog.com/contents/docs/advanced/proxy/cloudflare.md

 You can now use your CNAME record's domain as `api_host` in PostHog SDKs!

-## Proxy via Cloudflare Workers for all domains
+## B. Proxy using Cloudflare Workers for free

 It's also always possible to proxy analytics traffic by leveraging Cloudflare Workers.
 Workers allow up to 100,000 requests per day on the free plan ([see Cloudflare pricing](https://developers.cloudflare.com/workers/platform/pricing/)).
 Just follow these simple steps: